VoltexRB/Moonraker-Taskbar-Icon/README.md

 # Moonraker-Taskbar-Icon
-Small Icon in the Taskbar that shows Moonraker Progress
+Small Icon in the Taskbar that shows Moonraker Progress.
+Right click the Application to either exit or set IP-Adress and Progress Color

 Explanation of the shortcuts: